usmanmughalji/drive-bot-ultimate/README.md

 - So if you have any issue then check first that issue is in official repo or not, You are only allowed to report that issue in bot support group if that issue is also present in official repo.

 ## Credits :-
-- First of all, full credit goes to [Shivam Jha aka lzzy12](https://github.com/lzzy12) He build up this bot from scratch.
+- First of all, full credit goes to [Shivam Jha aka lzzy12](https://github.com/lzzy12) and [JaskaranSM aka Zero Cool](https://github.com/jaskaranSM) They build up this bot from scratch.
 - Then a huge thanks to [Sreeraj V R](https://github.com/SVR666) You can checkout his [repo here](https://github.com/SVR666/LoaderX-Bot)
 - Features added from [Sreeraj V R's](https://github.com/SVR666) repo -
 - Features added from [Magneto](https://github.com/magneto261290/magneto-python-aria/commits/master) repo -